 North Dallas is an area of numerous communities and neighborhoods.
 The majority of North Dallas is located in Dallas County, while a small portion is located in Collin and Denton Counties.
 If you are looking for something quiet and serene, this is the place to choose.
 It has beautiful homes with tree-lined streets.
 You should think of buying an investment property in North Dallas because your tenants would love to live here.

-On Realtor.com, the median list price of homes in North Dallas was $825K in December 2020, trending down -2.8% year-over-year.
-The median listing price per square foot was $265.
-On average, homes in North Dallas sell after 80 days on the market.
+On Realtor.com, the median list price of homes in North Dallas was $1.3M in March 2022, trending up 84.4% year-over-year.
+The median listing price per square foot was $287.
+On average, homes in North Dallas sell after 42 days on the market.
 The trend for median days on market in North Dallas has gone up since last month, and slightly down since last year.

 10. Far North Dallas, Dallas, TX